truecharts/public/website/src/content/docs/general/support-policy.md

 - We do not support external secret management outside of values.yaml
 - We offer support for all our charts trains, except `incubator`, `dev`, and `test`.
 - We cannot guarantee special characters will work flawlessly in any field.
+- We do not offer support for any version of helm not listed below.

 :::note